 UNL FPC Layer Properties

 In addition to the use of AIA CAD Layer Guidelines, UNL FPC has supplemented specific CAD layer properties and attributes which are extensively used internally for program assessment, space management and future project development.
-In addition to vendors following the AIA national CAD standard layer guidelines; the below are the predefined UNL layer properties used internally by FPC.
-It is imperative that the bold and dark highlighted (A) Architectural layers and layer attributes be implemented and strictly followed on all projects upon output of AutoCAD®.dwg files delivered to UNL FPC either for progress submittal, final construction submittal or “as-built” documentation.
+In addition to vendors following the AIA national CAD standard layer guidelines, it is imperative that the bold and dark highlighted (A) Architectural layers and layer attributes shown below be implemented and strictly followed on all projects upon output of AutoCAD®.dwg files delivered to UNL FPC either for progress submittal, final construction submittal or “as-built” documentation.
 Take note that UNL FPC does not implement the use of the (I) Interiors layer discipline designation.
-These specific UNL FPC layers properties listed below and strictly required to be followed are necessary for internal use within the University and further described herein this document.

 UNL FPC Layer Property Table